OttoKase/DataEngineeringProject/README.md

 GRANT ALL PRIVILEGES ON airflow_db.* TO 'airflow_user'@'%';
 FLUSH PRIVILEGES;
 ```
+NB!
+OMD servicecan work differently on windows and other OS.
+If needed, please make necessary changes in compose file for your operating system.

 ## 8. SuperSet
 For making the Superset docker-init.sh file executable, one should change the following (applies for Unix system users)